hudson-and-thames/arbitragelab/docs/source/stochastic_control_approach/ou_model_jurek.rst

 Sometimes arbitrageurs do not arbitrage.
 For instance, if the mispricing is sufficiently wide, a divergence in the mispricing can result in the decline of the total allocation, as the wealth effect dominates the improvement in the investment opportunity set.
-To characterize the conditions under which arbitrageurs cease to trade against the mispricing, we derive precise, analytical conditions for the time-varying envelope within which arbitrageurs trade against the mispricing.
+To characterize the conditions under which arbitrageurs cease to trade against the mispricing, the authors derived precise, analytical conditions for the time-varying envelope within which arbitrageurs trade against the mispricing.

 In the general case when :math:`\bar{S} \neq 0` the range of values of :math:`S`